★ 4.9 · 4,000+ verified orders · 75 photo reviews

 How we tested this set: 28 bowls in 14 days

-Before listing the set, Naomi ran our standard two-week protocol on a Cyan sample: two bowls of matcha per day for 14 days, 28 preparations total, with the chasen rinsed and rested on the holder after every session.
-It is a modest test, but it is ours, and it catches the failures that matter in month one.
+Before listing the set, Naomi ran our standard two-week protocol on a White sample: two bowls of matcha per day for 14 days, 28 preparations total, with the chasen rinsed and rested on the holder after every session.
+It is the run that catches the failures that matter in month one.

 CheckMethodResult